 Organisations, support groups, books, videos and other resources to help you cope with a soft tissue sarcoma and treatment.

-GIST Support UK is a network of people with GIST and their relatives.
-Everyone involved has experience of GIST (gastro intestinal stromal tumours – a type of sarcoma).
+GIST Cancer UK is a network of people with GIST and their relatives.
+Everyone involved has experience of GIST (gastrointestinal stromal tumours).
 The website has brief information about GIST and its treatment and a list of links.
-The organisation runs phone and email support networks and and forum and it has two meetings a year.
+The organisation runs phone and email support networks and a forum.

 Support for people who have amputation or disfigurement